Axayacatl36/ShopwareInserter/README.md

 # ShopwareInserter
-Read Tables from a file, filter products and upload them to shopware
+Read Tables from a file, edit and upload  to shopware

 Images from https://icons8.com/